styler00dollar/VSGAN-tensorrt-docker/README.md

 yay -S docker nvidia-docker nvidia-container-toolkit docker-compose docker-buildx

 # run the docker with docker-compose
+# you need to be inside the vsgan folder with cli before running the following step, git clone repo and cd into it
 # go into the vsgan folder, inside that folder should be compose.yaml, run this command
 # you can adjust folder mounts in the yaml file
 docker-compose run --rm vsgan_tensorrt